Projects at our Mt Piper and Wallerawang power stations

 To ensure this work is completed in a safe and responsible manner, it will take some time to develop our closure plans in consultation with relevant authorities and the local community.

 With a generating capacity of around 1400MW, there is a need to provide advanced ash placement to better serve the environment of the Mt Piper region.
 At present, approximately 10.1 million tonnes of ash has been redirected into the currently used ash placement area.
 Based on the rate in which ash is placed there, this area is expected to reach capacity by 2015.

 To combat this, in 2012 a proposal was put forth to the NSW Minister for Planning and Infrastructure to create a new ash placement area in Lamberts North.
 This was approved and construction was completed in May 2013, and serves the function of ensuring further ash produced from Mt Piper Power Station is placed in an environmentally sustainable manner.

 NSW Department of Planning and Infrastructure provides further information about the Mt Piper Ash Placement Project through their Environmental Assessment, Submissions Report and Determination.

 Kerosene Vale was used as an ash dam for Wallerawang Power Station from 1960 to 1990.
 At this time it had reached capacity and was capped.
 In 2003 it was then re-opened as dry ash repository to accept dry ash from Wallerawang Power Station.
 Approvals to expand the dry storage at Kerosene Vale were granted in 2008 (stage 2A) and in 2012 (Stage 2B).

-To read more about the Kerosene Vale Ash Repository Project visit the NSW Department of Planning and Infrastructure website.
+Read more about the Kerosene Vale Ash Repository Project.
+Alternatively, for further information regarding the Kerosene Vale Ash Repository Project approval visit the NSW Department of Planning and Infrastructure website.

 The next step